 If you want a REAL workout, we’ll give it to you!
-While yoga is often associated with low-intensity stretching and meditation, advanced yoga (Level 3) classes are some of the toughest workouts you can find!
+While yoga is often associated with low-intensity stretching and meditation, many of our hot classes are definitely challenging!
 Can you hold a plank pose in a 100 degree room for one minute after an hour-long workout?
 Come show us!

 I haven’t exercised in a while.
-Won’t I be left out?
+Won’t I be left behind?

 I’m two feet away from being able to touch my toes: I’m the least flexible person you could find.
 There’s no way I should be in a yoga class, right?

 Au contraire: yoga is PERFECT for people whose flexibility is limited.
 Studies have repeatedly shown that, especially as people age, flexibility is one of the most important traits to develop.
 Yoga helps do just that.
 For the “flexibility-challenged,” you’ll be amazed at how quickly your your flexibility improves with a steady yoga practice.

 What precautions should I take before doing yoga?

 Proper care should be taken prior to engaging in any physical activity, yoga included:

 ✽ Hydrate Be sure to drink plenty of fluids several hours ahead of a hot yoga class (starting the night before is ideal!), and continue drinking water after class ends.
 However, try not to consume too much liquid right before class because it will likely cause discomfort as you’re moving.
 Avoid alcohol the night before any type of sweaty physical exercise.

 ✽ Eat lightly Try to avoid eating heavily at least two hours before a class.
 Not only will you risk an upset stomach, but your range of motion will be restricted.